NickKarpowicz/LightwaveExplorer/README.md

 ```
  - USE_CUDA should just be set to 1.
  - Your CUDA_HOST_COMPILER should be a version of g++ or clang++ compatible with your version of CUDA
- - Your CUDA_ARCHITECTURES should match your card (on consumer boards, 75 for 20-series, 86 for 30-series, 89 for 40-series)
+ - Your CUDA_ARCHITECTURES should match your card (on consumer boards: 75 for 20-series, 86 for 30-series, 89 for 40-series)

-First, -DUSE_CUDA=1.

 #### SYCL
 A different set of flags will let you compile to use SYCL.
 You'll need a SYCL compiler.
 For Intel, you should use the one in the OneAPI basekit.
 For AMD, use the [open source version](https://github.com/intel/llvm).